tonyoruovo/game.design/self.improvement.md

 10. **Travel and Exploration**
   - Plan and take at least one trip to a new destination every year.
   - Explore local attractions or events monthly.

+  STAY AWAY FROM WOMEN, SOCIAL MEDIA, ALCOHOL AND PROCRASTINATION!
+THEY ARE DISTRACTIONS!